jujupapaye/whales_trajectories/README.md

 ### torchdiffeq/

 torchdiffeq is a library for solving differential equations numerically using PyTorch (See https://github.com/rtqichen/torchdiffeq).
-We use a version of this modified version of this library which added a numerical solver for stochastic equations.(See https://github.com/AlexandraVolokhova/stochasticity_in_neural_ode).
+We use a modified version of this library which added a numerical solver for stochastic equations.(See https://github.com/AlexandraVolokhova/stochasticity_in_neural_ode).